Meet MLE, An Accessories Line Specializing In Whimsical Keepsakes

 You’re reading an On-Site Shopping story — meaning you can browse, add to cart, and actually purchase the product recommendations featured below without leaving Refinery29.
 To learn more about our new native checkout feature, click here.

 "I had a full-circle moment when a store I visited on my honeymoon in Japan before I had even launched my brand, placed an order for my pieces," recalls Emily Antonian Li Mandri, founder of the accessories line MLE.
 "I remember thinking how beautiful everything was in the store and am honored to now have my designs included."
-Take a gander at the MLE collection and it's of little surprise why La Mandri's handbags, jewelry, and select apparel resonate as much as they do: They're refreshingly playful, made of high-quality materials, and still retain a charming DIY, homespun flavor (most everything is made-to-order by a small team of craftspeople, including Li Mandri herself).
+Take a gander at the MLE collection and it's of little surprise why Li Mandri's handbags, jewelry, and select apparel resonate as much as they do: They're refreshingly playful, made of high-quality materials, and still retain a charming DIY, homespun flavor (most everything is made-to-order by a small team of craftspeople, including Li Mandri herself).

 Advertisement